 If you don’t feel the need to install another app on your Mac, PhotoSize is the right solution.
 This is a free online tool which you can use to resize more images at the same time.
 The process is quite simple and structured in three steps: add your images, apply the Resize filter and last choose your image format and destination folder.

 If you need to considerably reduce the size of your files from let’s say 10 GB to 5 GB, without losing quality, JPEGmini is the tool to try.
-How does it work?
-Well, basically the app can compress file size by removing any unnecessary binary information from your photos when you export them.
+How can it do that, you may wonder.
+Well, the tool has been conceived to compress file size by removing any unnecessary binary information from your photos when you export them.

 JPEGmini is focused on automation, so it doesn’t leave room for the user to take control.
 All you have to do is drag and drop your images and allow the optimization process to begin.
 The only thing you can choose is whether to overwrite the original pictures or export the processed ones in another folder.
 You can also change the resolution of your photos, by selecting from a couple of predefined templates for width and height.

 It’s important to specify that the tool works only on JPEG’s, which means you can’t add RAW, PNG or TIFF files.
-JPEGmini is available as a standalone app, but also comes as a plugin for Lightroom and Photoshop extension.
+JPEGmini is available as a standalone app, but also comes as a plugin for Lightroom and Photoshop.

 Resize Sense is a simple and straightforward photo resizer for Mac.
-It’s designed to help users simplify their work by adjusting images to the right size for social networks, email or various graphic design projects, in bulk.
+It’s designed to help users simplify their work by adjusting images in bulk to the right size for social networks, email or various graphic design projects.

 The app offers numerous alternatives to resize your photos: by selecting fixed dimensions, to fit to width and/or height, by the longest or shortest edge, by setting the maximum file size or by only cropping, which lets you crop and straighten your images using a predefined aspect ratio.
 Resize Sense allows you to build your own presets and easily apply them later to a new batch of images.